-APPENDIX C: WHEN DO CONSISTORIES NEED TO HAVE A SUPERVISOR PRESENT?
+APPENDIX C: DO WE NEED A MINISTER SUPERVISOR PRESENT?

-FAQ: DO WE NEED A MINISTER SUPERVISOR AT OUR MEETING?

 Our church doesn’t have an installed minister of Word and sacrament.
 Must the classis appoint a minister supervisor?

 Yes.
 Our church order requires all three offices to be represented at each consistory meeting, so your classis-appointed supervisor will fill the role of minister in lieu of an installed minister.